KxSystems/docs/docs/ml/automl/ug/options.md

 :fontawesome-brands-github:
 [KxSystems/automl](https://github.com/kxsystems/automl)

 The other sections of the AutoML documentation describe the default behavior of the platform, where `(::)` is passed in as the final parameter to `.automl.run`.
 This section will focus on how this final parameter can be modified to apply changes to the default behavior.

-The two methods to complete this based on modifiying the final parameter with
+Within the platform, there are two available methods to alter the final parameter:

-1. q dictionary outlining the changes to default behavior that are to be made
+1. q dictionary outlining the changes to default behaviour that are to be made.
-2. The path to a flat file containing human-readable updates to the parameter set.
+2. The path to a flat-file containing human-readable updates to the parameter set.

 Given that both options allow for the same modifications to be made, the full list of parameters which can be modified are outlined here first and an implementation of each is described at the end of this page.